Null-bash/Mail-Automation-System/README.md

 14. An admin cannot create a user with an email that already exists.
 15. Deactivated (soft-deleted) users cannot log in.
 16. Passwords are never stored in plaintext — only bcrypt hashes are persisted.
+17. Only one `CEO` may exist in the system at any time — an admin cannot create a second `CEO` account, even if the existing one is deactivated.
+18. Deactivating a user cascades: `sender_deleted`/`receiver_deleted` are flipped to `TRUE` on every mail and forward where that user is the sender or receiver, clearing their own view of their mail history.
+The other party's copy of the same mail/forward is left untouched.

 ---